Friday, December 24, 2021

 Here’s an idea for a better world.
 Everyone gets 1000 Credits a month.
 One bedroom apartments are capped at 500 Credits a month, and a month’s worth of groceries can be 100 Credits, if you get the generic cereal, for example.
 Basic and emergency medical care is covered, but a lot of elective stuff isn’t.
 To pay for all of this free stuff, all able people have to do X hours of community service each year.
 You could either work for a few hours a week, or eight hours a day for a couple of weeks in January and be good for the year.
 If you want a bigger apartment, or a car, or whatever, you need to get a job to earn extra money.
 Some will cry that people need to contribute to society and they’ll point to some kid playing video games and just call them a slacker.
 I wonder what those people think of these assholes who play golf all the time while the money their parents made makes more money.
 Are they contributing to society?

 I think my better world idea would be great.
 I have no idea how such a system would be implemented, and know it would probably only work for a decade or two before technological advance would crack it apart.
 It’s only a matter of time before autonomous vehicles will drive around checking for potholes.
 When a pothole is detected, another autonomous vehicle will show up, block off traffic, and fix it.
 And these autonomous vehicles will be built in automated factories, which will be supplied from automated mines.
 In this system, does someone need to own all these vehicles?
-Would will still need to pay taxes to pay for this system?
+Would we still need to pay taxes to pay for this system?
 And this won’t just be for roads.
 There will be robots building solar power stations, houses, picking food, transporting it all, etc.

 Adam Smith, the father of capitalism, died in 1790.
 Karl Marx, often seen as the socialist poster boy, died in 1883.
 Even if you think their ideas were perfect – they weren’t – they were Eighteenth and Nineteenth Century ideas.
 We live in the Twenty-first.
 Shouldn’t there be a new economic system that takes automation and bitcoin into account?
 It doesn’t even have to be completely new.
 I’d say this new system should be about 40% Capital S Socialism, 30% Capital C Capitalism, and 30% something new.
 What do you think?